Heidelberg Materials Australia: History

 In 1949, Pioneer Readymix was founded in St Peters, Sydney.
-In 1954, it was purchased by Tristan Antico and Kelvin Conley.
+In 1954, it was purchased by Tristan Antico & Kelvin Conley.
 In 1954, a concrete plant was acquired in Canberra.
 In 1959 it was listed on the Sydney Stock Market as a public company.
 As well as acquiring further concreting businesses, it diversified into building materials products.

 In 1961, Pioneer purchased a pre-mix concrete plant in Hong Kong.
-In 1962, it commenced operations in the United Kingdom, later opening in Israel (1963) and Italy (1964).
-In 1965, it formed a joint venture with Shell Australia to enter the asphalt manufacture and supply industry.
+In 1962, it commenced operations in the United Kingdom, later opening in Israel (1963) & Italy (1964).
+In 1965, it formed a joint venture with Shell Australia to enter the asphalt manufacture & supply industry.
 In the same year, the company diversified into aggregate quarrying in Hong Kong.
-In 1967, Pioneer acquired FW Williams Holdings that had plastic manufacturing operations and tea and coffee plantations in Papua New Guinea.
+In 1967, Pioneer acquired FW Williams Holdings that had plastic manufacturing operations & tea & coffee plantations in Papua New Guinea.

-In 1970, Pioneer acquired pre-mix and quarrying companies in Spain, and by the middle of the decade, the company's interests had spread to Asia, Africa, and most of Europe.
+In 1970, Pioneer acquired pre-mix & quarrying companies in Spain.
+By the middle of the decade, the company's interests had spread to Asia, Africa & most of Europe.
 In 1973, in partnership with CSR, Pioneer acquired Australian & Kandos Cement Holdings.

 In 1975, Pioneer diversified to heavily invest in a joint project with Pennzoil.
-In 1978, Pioneer became involved in a major coal coking and steaming development in the Hunter Valley area of New South Wales in a joint venture with the Electricity Commission of New South Wales and Ampol.
+In 1978, Pioneer became involved in a major coal coking & steaming development in the Hunter Valley area of New South Wales in a joint venture with the Electricity Commission of New South Wales & Ampol.
 In 1979, Pioneer acquired a 20% stake in Ampol, which was increased to 65% in 1980.
-Ampol and Pioneer made further mineral acquisitions with uranium producers Nabarlek Uranium Mine and Queensland Mines.
+Ampol & Pioneer made further mineral acquisitions with uranium producers Nabarlek Uranium Mine & Queensland Mines.

-In 1983, Pioneer purchased British building materials producer Mixconcrete followed by Lone Star Industries' sand, gravel, and quarrying operations in the United States in 1985.
+In 1983, Pioneer purchased British building materials producer Mixconcrete followed by Lone Star Industries' sand, gravel & quarrying operations in the United States in 1985.
 Pioneer was the subject of a hostile but ultimately unsuccessful takeover bid from FAI Insurance in 1986.
-In 1986, the building materials divisions in Italy, Portugal, and South Africa were sold.
-In 1987, mineral and gold producer Giant Resources was acquired.
-In 1988, the company changed its name to Pioneer International and gained full control of Ampol.
+In 1986, the building materials divisions in Italy, Portugal & South Africa were sold.
+In 1987, mineral & gold producer Giant Resources was acquired.
+In 1988, the company changed its name to Pioneer International & gained full control of Ampol.

 In 1995, Ampol merged with Caltex Australia to form Ampol, with Pioneer holding a 50% shareholding.
 In 1997, Pioneer planned to exit the petroleum industry via a "two-step" process.
 First, Pioneer sold its shareholding to Caltex Australia in October 1997 in exchange for a 33% stake in Caltex Australia.
 Pioneer would then attempt to sell these Caltex Australia shares at a good price, which it eventually did through public offering in April 1998, allowing Pioneer to exit from the petroleum industry completely.

 In 1998, Hymix Concrete was purchased.
 In 1999, Pioneer International was taken over by Heidelberg Materials UK.
 It was rebranded as Hanson Australia in 2004.
 In November 2024, Hanson Australia was rebranded to Heidelberg Materials.

-As of 2025, Hanson operates 210 ready-mix concrete plants and 71 aggregate operations.
+As of 2026, Heidelberg Materials operates 210 ready-mix concrete plants & 71 aggregate operations.